🔋

 Background

-Both @GestureState and @State can be used to store and update states, such as implementing interactions like tapping or dragging.
+Both @GestureState and @State can be used to store and update state, such as implementing click or drag interactions.

 Using @GestureState

-The following code demonstrates the use of @GestureState:
+The following code demonstrates the standard usage of @GestureState paired with the .updating modifier:

 Swift